-When asking ‘how much does an asbestos survey cost’ it’s important to understand that there’s no standard fee involved.
+When asking, ‘how much does an asbestos survey cost‘, it’s important to understand that there are no standard fees involved.
 This is because no two buildings are exactly the same, and therefore no two surveys are ever the same.

 How much you pay for your asbestos survey will depend on how your asbestos surveyor calculates their costs and what’s included in the survey.